-Shifting between modes
+Shifting between Control Trac system modes

-Press any button (4X2, 4X4 AUTO or 4X4) at any forward speed up to 55 mph (88 km/h).
-The message center may display "4X4 SHIFT IN PROGRESS" during the system shift.
+Press any button (4X2, 4X4 AUTO or 4X4) at any forward speed.
+The message center may display 4X4 SHIFT IN PROGRESS during the system shift.
 The message center will then display "4X4 AUTO" if 4X4 AUTO is selected or "4X4" if 4X4 is selected.
+The message center will momentarily display "4X2" if 4X2 is selected